rcrowther/django_languages/README.rst

 override
     Change the common name of one of the languages e.g. override = {fra : "Chez nous"}

-First
+first
     A trick from 'django-countries'.
-Pull out some country data and put it first in the list.
-It can also repeat that data in the main list.
+Pull out some country data and put it first in the list. first_repeat=True (default=False) will repeat that data in the main list.

-Sorting
+sort
-    For more accurate sorting of translated country names, install the optional pyuca_ package.
-Unicode collation.
+    (default=True, if sort=False you get the list as in the langbase) Sort the body entries.
+For more accurate sorting of translated country names, install the optional pyuca_ package for Unicode collation.
 Not customizable, but better than usual.

+reverse
+    Sort backwards.

 Implementation options
 ~~~~~~~~~~~~~~~~~~~~~~